jduv/WOS-Advanced-CSharp-Winter-2013/Assignments/1/README.md

 up Problem2.cs and follow the instructions in the comments for each class.
 This exercise is particularly open ended, so be creative.
 Try to build out as robust an object model as you can think of--and be sure to use properties, fields, and methods as you see fit.
-We're not actually going to execute this code, but make sure it at least compiles.
+We're not actually going to execute this code, but please make sure it compiles.

 ### Problem 3
 Finally, in the last part of the assignment you will be finishing out a simple TicTacToe implementation that I started.
 Take a look at the code inside the TicTacToe project and familiarize yourself with what's going on.
 Then, implement the missing pieces in TicTacToeBoard.cs.
 You can identify these missing pieces by looking for ```throws new NotImplementedException``` in the method and property bodies.
+In the end, you should have a working two player TicTacToe game.

 [1]: http://msdn.microsoft.com/en-us/library/hh270865.aspx